 - Then again, don’t take yourself too seriously.
 Learn to laugh, and to enjoy it.
 That’s a practice, too.

 I hope that these tips were helpful to you!
 Consider taking some time to take notes on what you found that was new, motivating, or helpful, and how you plan to apply it.

 - Maple Seeds: much of this post is a poor summary of Soryu Forall’s meditation teachings; this is a book I wrote that summarizes his teachings.

-- Meditation Handout: an overview of practice that I give all of my meditation students.
+- Meditation Handout: an overview of practice that I give my meditation students.

 Thanks to Venkatesh Rao for inspiring this post with “Threadapalooza 2019,” and to James Stuber for pushing me to participate.
-Thanks to Daron Larson for helping to improve this post, and to Stewart Alsop for his suggestions on breathing (Stewart offers live breathwork sessions on Zoom by donation – how cool!).
+Thanks to Daron Larson for helping to improve this post, and to Stewart Alsop for his suggestions on breathing.
 And special thanks to my teacher, Soryu Forall, who has helped me to learn so much of what’s shared here and on the spiritual path more broadly.